Are you planning to spend your winter holidays in Poland and you’re wondering where to go?

 Have you heard about Spisz?
 Polish Spisz is a geographical and historical land between Podhale and Pieniny.
 In other words, if you are skiing in Białka Tatrzańska, you enjoy your holidays in Podhale but if you go for the slopes in Czarna Góra or Jurgów, suddenly you find yourself in Spisz.
 Much bigger part of this region is in Slovakia, which is also worth visiting if you are already nearby.

 Polish Spisz consist of 14 beautifully situated villages, full of peace, tranquility and offering amazing walking paths.
 Visit Łapszanka with its picturesqe chappel and breathtaking view on the Tatra mountains.
 Have a look into charming little churches of Krempachy, Trybsz and Frydman.
 Take a walk along the rigde of Grandeus, between Łapsze and Dursztyn, which offers amazing view on the mountains – Tatry, Pieniny, Gorce and Babia Góra.
-Spisz is worth visiting at any time of the year, but in winter the views are exceptionally beautifull.
+Spisz is worth visiting at any time of the year but if you wonder where to go in Poland in winter – Spisz is exceptionally beautiful then.
 And it is easier to meet husky sled than tourists 🙂

 If you’re wondering where to go in Poland in winter remember that it is a great time to visit cities.
 Yes, the frost bites your cheeks, the wind penetrates all layers of your clothing.
 You need to hide in coffee shops and restaurants more often to drink a warming tea or mulled wine.
 You use buses with pleasure where normally you would walk.